Job hunting is stressful as it is, trying to edit your resume shouldn’t add to your stress.

 If you don’t have a PDF editor, you can download PDF Pro for free right now to edit your resume!

-Our recommended PDF editor is PDF Pro: Our all-in-one PDF editor, converter, creator, and merger.
+Our recommended PDF editor is PDF Pro: Our all-in-one PDF editor, converter, creator, and OCR tool.

 You’ll need a subscription to the premium version of Adobe Acrobat DC.